 Lorin ignored all that had being said.
 “I want to talk to the flowers over there,” was the singular statement.
 Melis’ petals flattened limply, its stalk slightly corkscrewed.
 “Why would you, why would anyone want to talk to the flowers over there?
 They are the same over here.
 What could they possibly know what we don’t?
 Why would it be more fun to talk with them?”
 Lorin did not respond to any detail but stoically replied: “I just want to.”

 That was too much for Melis; its leaves took on a darker tinge, tightened and curled a bit along the edges.
 This was totally irrational.
 And then it explained all about flowers having roots, stuck in the ground for food, safety and plenty more good reasons.

-And that this is a good thing and that it always has been like that and always will be like that.
-If flowers were meant to walk around they would have been given legs.
+And that this is a good thing and that it always has been like that and that it will be like that always.
+If flowers were meant to walk around, they would have been given legs.
 All this left Melis rather perturbed and breathless.

 They had not talked about that special dream since, but whenever Melis saw its friend staring across the creek it knew that the dream had not been forgotten.
 It would not have come as a surprise at all if Lorin would have talked about the dream again.
 The friend did not mind at all, and this time Melin would be better prepared and would be more helpful.

 But things turned out very differently.
 One night, when being deep asleep, Lorin was tormented by its desire so much that it started calling out in its sleep.
 And what did it call out?
 “I want to go to the other side of the creek.”
 “I want to go to the other side of the creek.”
 “I want to go to the other side of the creek.”
 Too late Melis was awake enough to shake and quieten Lorin.
 Alas, by then all in the vicinity had heard the cry.